A finite-resources description of a measurement process and its implications for the "Wigner's Friend" scenario

-Although very plausible, such alleged universality puts a spot in one of the most difficult issues of quantum mechanics, the quantum-to-classical transition or, more specifically, on the quantum measurement problem \cite{brukner2017}.
-Within the postulates of quantum mechanics there are two types of dynamics.
-The first type involves the intrinsic, continuous evolution of isolated quantum systems, governed by Schrödinger’s equation.
-The second type concerns the measurement process, an interaction between a quantum system and a measurement apparatus, which leads to the ``collapse'' of quantum superpositions (in the measured operator basis) and to a measurement outcome.
-For this second type of process, there is no dynamical equation, and the measurement apparatus is assumed to be classical.
-The postulates of quantum mechanics are thus not closed in their selves, requiring a classical ingredient.
-The problem is then: if quantum mechanics is universal, why should it resort to a classical apparatus in its very foundations?
+Although evermore persuasive, such universality puts a spot in one of the most difficult issues of quantum mechanics, the quantum-to-classical transition or, more specifically, on the quantum measurement problem \cite{brukner2017}.
+Within the postulates of quantum mechanics there are two types of dynamics: The first type involves the intrinsic, continuous evolution of isolated quantum systems, governed by Schrödinger’s equation.
+The second type concerns the measurement process, an interaction between a quantum system and a measurement apparatus, which leads to the ``collapse'' of quantum superpositions and to a measurement outcome.
+For this second type of process there is no dynamical equation, and the measurement apparatus is assumed classical.
+The issue is then: if quantum mechanics is universal, why should it resort to a classical apparatus in its very foundations?
 If it is not universal, when should one use one type of dynamic or another?

 Such a conundrum is most vividly illustrated by the so-called ``Wigner's Friend Scenario''~\cite{Wigner1967}, which is commonly described as follows.
 Suppose that Wigner runs a lab where a spin is being measured in the $\{\ket{+},\ket{-}\}$ basis by a friend of his.
-The measurement apparatus starts in a ``ready'' state that we denote by $\ket{0}$.
-Let us assume that if the spin is prepared in $\ket{+}$, after the measurement, the apparatus' pointer will be in the $\ket{+1}$ state.
-Furthermore, if the spin is prepared in state $\ket{-}$, after the measurement, the pointer is to be found in the state $\ket{-1}$.
-For the two cases to be distinguishable, it is required that $\<-1|+1\>\approx 0$.
+The measurement apparatus starts in a ``ready'' state denoted by $\ket{0}$.
+Assume that the apparatus is calibrated such that if the spin is prepared in state $\ket{+}$ ($\ket{-}$), after the measurement the apparatus' pointer will be in the $\ket{+1}$ ($\ket{-1}$) state, with the apparatus' states classically distinguishable.
 Now suppose that the spin is prepared in the state $\ket{\psi}=(\ket{+}+\ket{-})/\sqrt{2}$.
-In such a case, the postulate of quantum mechanics describing this measurement process entails that fifty percent of the time, the spin and apparatus will end up in the state $\ket{+}\otimes\ket{+1}$, while in the other fifty percent of instances, the final state is $\ket{-}\otimes\ket{-1}$.
-After many rounds, the statistical description that Wigner's friend arrives at for the system after measurement is $\rho_{\rm{out}}=(\proj{+,+1}+\proj{-,-1})/2$ (where we used standard shortened notation).
+In such a case, the postulate of quantum mechanics describing this measurement process entails that fifty percent of the time, the spin and apparatus will end up in the state $\ket{+}\otimes\ket{+1}$, while in the other fifty percent of instances the final state is $\ket{-}\otimes\ket{-1}$.
+After many rounds, the statistical description that Wigner's friend arrives at for the system after measurement is $(\proj{+,+1}+\proj{-,-1})/2$ (where we used standard shortened notation).